 The article highlights the importance of Indigenous knowledge in addressing these issues, and explains that Western science is only starting to grapple with the fact that the fast of the world’s last remaining natural ecosystems, and ‘the fate and condition of nature lies in the hands of the people who live on, know, respect and manage that land’, for thousands of years.

 ‘The Outback has a story, power and value far beyond the superficial layering of topography, tenure or environment.
 The land gives meaning to life, and sustaining its health will ensure it remains the beating heart of this nation.’

 Despite the actions taken by Traditional Custodians of the land to protect the Outback, the article highlights that the long-term health of the Outback is under threat.
 ‘Across vast areas, there are fewer land managers now than at any time in the past 50,000 years.’

 Issues such as the spread of feral, non-native species; noxious weeds and increase wildfires are causing stress on the health of the Australian Outback.
 In order to deal with these negative environmental effects, land managers have moved towards rewilding as a solution.

 Rewilding is an answer to sustainable environmental management because it does not seek to suppress natural processes, but allows nature to re-find its balance.
 In an article by Regenerative.com, it is explained that ‘Rewilding is about making a whole wilderness ecosystem truly wild – self-sustaining, abundant and diverse.
 It is about creating a future in which humans and nature are equal parts of a global ecosystem, rather than separate and often antagonistic elements.’

-Stay tuned for more content on rewilding as we near closer to the August workshop – Wilderness, Extinction, and Rewilding: Rethinking Human Engagements with Nature.
+Stay tuned for more content on rewilding to come out of the August 2017 workshop.